danlewer/irid_trends/README.md

 ## Introduction

-This repository includes code and data for the article
+This repository includes code and data for the article:

+Dan Lewer and others, Opioid injection-associated bacterial infections in England, 2002-2021: a time series analysis of seasonal variation and the impact of COVID-19, Clinical Infectious Diseases, 2023, ciad144, [https://doi.org/10.1093/cid/ciad144](https://doi.org/10.1093/cid/ciad144)

 ## Contents